 Vegans live by a high set of ethics that they base their lifestyle choices on.

-Vegans do not believe in eating anything that comes from animals, therefore meat, poultry, eggs, butter and any form of dairy is out.
+Vegans do not believe in eating anything that comes from animals, therefore meat, poultry, eggs, honey, butter, and any form of dairy is out.
 They generally also avoid wearing clothing made from animals – no furs, no leather, etc.